 Nothing is more frustrating than eating right, working out, doing your best to live a healthy lifestyle—and still not having the body you want.
 For many of our clients, though, this is a reality: Despite their best efforts, they just can’t work off those love handles, get rid of that belly bulge, or tighten that little bit of extra skin around their tummy.
-The good news is that there are surgical options to address these stubborn areas of fat, including both plastic surgery abdominoplasty (more popularly known as the tummy tuck) and liposuction.
+The good news is that there are surgical options to address these stubborn areas of fat, including both abdominoplasty and liposuction procedure.

 While these are both good options for contouring your body, they’re not at all the same procedure—and it’s important to know not only how they differ, but which one is ultimately right for you.

 What is Abdominoplasty?

 Let’s take a look at what both of these procedures actually entail, starting with the abdominoplasty or tummy tuck.

 The plastic surgery abdominoplasty procedure is something we recommend to women and men alike—basically anyone who has loose abdominal skin or a belly bulge that they’d like to tighten up, resulting in a flatter tummy.

 In a standard tummy tuck, our surgeons will remove flaccid abdominal skin and tighten any abdominal muscles that have been weakened, either by pregnancy and childbirth or simply by weight gain.

 There are some variations on this, as well, including the “mini tummy tuck,” which involves only one small incision and can be effective for those whose extra abdominal skin is fairly minimal.